mtsmn/IoT/getting_started/getting-started-iot-monitoring.md

   "apiToken": "your Authentication Token"
 }
   ```
-Replace the parameter values with the corresponding values for your {{site.data.keyword.Bluemix_notm}} organization: orgID, API Key, and authentication token that you just created.
+Replace the parameter values with the corresponding values for your {{site.data.keyword.Bluemix_notm}} organization: orgID, API key, and authentication token that you just created.
 Example:
 ```
  {